-- c.
+- b.
+Dean of the School of Informatics and Computing - c.
 Dean of the School of Journalism - d.
 Dean of the Kelley School of Business - e.
 Dean of the School of Library and Information Science - f.
 Dean of the School of Public and Environmental Affairs - 2.
 As of the effective date, this policy applies to the following deans who report to the IUPUI campus chancellor: - a.
 Dean of the School of Nursing